 Nahar 1988 : click to view

 President Amine Gemayel, whose term was due to end on 23 September 1988, was constitutionally barred from reelection.
 No presidential elections were held before the end of his term.
-For this reason, President Gemayel appointed General Michel Aoun to the post of Prime Minister, who takes on the role of Acting President if the presidency is vacant.
+For this reason, President Gemayel appointed General Michel Aoun as president of the Council of Ministers.

 On October 8, 1988, Lebanese press published a survey made between August the 8th and September the 8th with a grid of presidential declared and non-declared candidates.